BenmoussaYounes/chat-app/README.md

   <img src="https://github.com/user-attachments/assets/cc4a58f3-1b59-42fd-807b-b4fefa5efc70" height="250">
 </div>

 ## 💫 Challenges

 - **Package Version Conflicts**: I encountered conflicts between package versions that prevented me from using all packages at their latest versions, such as `freezed`.
 I had to carefully select compatible versions to ensure all packages worked together seamlessly.

 - **Firebase Project Configuration**: While auto-configuring the app in the Firebase project, I faced an issue with the package ID.
 The ID `com.attraxia.chat_app` was valid for Android but not a valid bundle ID for iOS, which caused configuration problems 😅.

-- **Firestore Offline Data Handling**: I initially struggled with handling app no interenet connection case.
-I was manually managing offline case using the Flutter Connectivity package before realizing that Firestore automatically handles offline data persistence.
+- **Firestore Offline Data Handling**: I initially struggled with handling the app's offline case.
+I was manually managing this scenario using the Flutter Connectivity package before realizing that Firestore automatically handles offline data persistence.

 - **Firebase CLI Setup Issues**: Despite the Firebase CLI auto-generating configurations, I encountered unexpected behavior during the setup process.
 This resulted in installation issues and required troubleshooting to resolve.

+- **Lack of macOS for iOS Development**: I do not have access to a macOS computer at the moment, so I was unable to set up Flutter flavors for iOS or test the iOS app.
+As a result, I am uncertain if everything works correctly on iOS.

+- **Handling Firestore Timestamps**: When using `FieldValue.serverTimestamp()` in Firestore for the creation time of conversations and chats, I encountered a problem where the initial snapshot returned a null value.
+I had to handle this case to ensure the app functioned correctly.